Rhizobium rhizogenes

 Rhizobium rhizogenes (formerly Agrobacterium rhizogenes) is a Gram-negative soil bacterium that produces hairy root disease in dicotyledonous plants.
 R. rhizogenes induces the formation of proliferative multiple-branched adventitious roots at the site of infection, so-called 'hairy roots'.
 It also induces galls.

 In the rhizosphere, plants may suffer from wounds by soil pathogens or other sources.
 This leads to the secretion of phenolic compounds like acetosyringone which have chemotactic effects that attract the bacteria.
 Under such conditions, certain bacterial genes are turned on leading to the transfer of its T-DNA from its root-inducing plasmid (Ri plasmid) into the plant through the wound.
 After integration and expression, in vitro or under natural conditions, the hairy root phenotype is observed, which typically includes overdevelopment of a root system that is not completely geotropic, and altered (wrinkled) leaf morphology, if leaves are present.
 R. rhizogenes also propagates as a seed-borne pathogen.

+Role in plant evolution

+Rhizobium rhizogenes genes may be retained within the plant germ line and transmitted to descendants.